jeffrwarren/jeffrwarren.github.io/ethicsmap.md

 * **Situational Ethics**: The good depends upon the context of the situation (Tillich, Bonhoeffer)
 * **Egoism**: Do only what is in your self interest
 	* [Plato’s Ring of Gyges in the *Republic*](http://philosophy.lander.edu/intro/articles/gyges-a.pdf) ([further discussion of the text](https://www.youtube.com/watch?v=oZ21P2csEV0))
-		* discuss the merit of the argument (note that Plato refutes Glaucon’s argument)
 	* [Ayn Rand: ‘the virtue of selfishness’](http://www.douglasficek.com/teaching/phil-2222/rand.pdf)
-		* debate: ‘Greed is good’ - is it? (feel free to consider examples from economics and elsewhere)
 	* Machiavelli; Nietzsche; Phillippa Foot
 * **Utilitarian**: Do the best for the happiness of all by quantifying consequences.
 A response to 18th-19th C law, where acts of great human suffering had little penalty, but small suffering (e.g. prostitution) had huge penalty.
 Applies Enlightenment science ideal to quantify happiness, which leads to problems.
 [A video introduction to utilitarianism](https://www.youtube.com/watch?v=uvmz5E75ZIA)
 	* **Act**: act in a way to maximize the intrinsically valuable.
 Can lead to justification of slavery and other problems. (supported by R. M. Hare)